CodeDredd/h3-compression/README.md

 listen(toNodeListener(app))
 ```

-## Nuxt 3 Usage
+## Nuxt 3

 If you want to use it in nuxt 3 you can define a nitro plugin.

-But there only the Zlib compression works
-Create a new file in `server/plugins/compression.ts`
+`server/plugins/compression.ts`
 ````ts
 import { useCompression } from 'h3-compression'